-As HBFI is an agency of the state, we also continued to work with relevant government departments, the Housing Agency, AHBs, Local Authorities and the LDA.
-We value the importance of ongoing collaboration, and a comprehensive stakeholder engagement plan is in place for 2024 as HBFI continues to build awareness of our product offering in all regions of the country and support the delivery of supply targets in the Government's Housing for All strategy.
+As HBFI is an agency of the state, we have an ongoing working relationship with relevant government departments, the Housing Agency, AHBs, Local Authorities and the LDA.
+We value the importance of collaboration, and a comprehensive stakeholder engagement plan is in place for 2025 as HBFI continues to spread awareness of our product offering across the country and support the delivery of supply targets in the Government's Housing for All strategy.